 I really like that it has glass jars so I don’t have to worry about plastic compounds getting into the yogurt I am feeding to my little one.

-Here is a list of the equipment and ingredients you’ll need (in addition to the yogurt maker), which you likely already have hanging around your kitchen.
-You’ll need:
+In addition to the yogurt maker you’ll need some other supplies and ingredients.
+Here is a list of the equipment and ingredients you’ll need, which you likely already have hanging around your kitchen.

 So making yogurt (at least the kind most of us are used to) is basically just introducing some yogurt cultures to milk and then holding the milk at a temperature that allows to cultures to grow and work their fermentation magic for a period of time.